-We may receive compensation when you click on links to products from our partners.
+We may receive compensation when you click on product links from our partners.
+For more information, please see our disclosure policy.

 Get the right kit

 The first thing you need to do is ensure you have the correct equipment to get you started.
 A basic toolset is the very minimum you’ll get away with.
-Better quality tools will last you longer than budget instruments too.
-You don’t have to spend a lot, but you will need to make sure your equipment is as reliable as you intend to be.
-A good power tool that offers versatility and dependability is worth investing in.
+Better quality tools will last you longer than

 101 Answers to FAQs about Public Health is the student, professional, and organizational leadership guide to landing - and being successful in the public health industry.